ReFiDAO/ReFi-Mediterranean/docs/QUESTIONNAIRE.md

 What are the main goals for this website? (e.g., attract partners, onboard community members, showcase projects, raise awareness)

 ```
+- Create a lightweight public “front door” for ReFi Mediterranean.
+- Make member organizations visible (logo + link to their website + short descriptions).
+- Present initiatives clearly (past/current), starting with:
+  - GG23 / ImpactQF (past initiative / mechanism experimentation)
+  - Bioregional reforestation round (current initiative placeholder from Silvi – we are one of the bioregional partners)
+- Use the website to catalyze internal alignment: what services/capabilities do we offer as a network?
+- Provide simple CTAs: follow, contact, partner, join.
 ```

 ### 7.3 Inspirations & References